tbedse12/64_tap_16_bit_FIR_filter/README.md

-  Load all the inputs in the input/data memory (DMEM) Load all the coefficients in the coeff. memory (CMEM) Compute for the throughput of 10 kS/s (exclude data loading time) Use only one adder and one multiplier (or less) in the core
+  Load all the inputs in the FIFO (FIFO).
+  Load all the coefficients in the coeff. memory (CMEM).
+  Compute for the throughput of 10 kS/s (exclude data loading time).
+  Use only one adder and one multiplier (or less) in the core.

 ### Building Blocks.
   Dual-clock FIFO (with designer-specified depth) Coefficient memory, CMEM (64 x 2B)
-  Fixed-point ALU
-  Register file
+  Fixed-point ALU(Design/employ distributed arithmetic hardware to perform the multiply-and-accumulate (MAC)) Register file

 Testbench needs to